 Your lips purse in displeasure.
-But then you look down at the diagram spread out on your desk.
+But then you look down at the diagram spread out across your desk.
 You turn back to the HR manager, and your lips twist in a chilling smile.

 "Tell them I agree."

 For the next two months you do not leave your workshop.
-It is the most difficult challenge of your life.
-To cope with the strain, you rub your pallid hands together nervously and giggle to yourself while talking aloud.
-Several times you think you have hit a dead end, only to be struck with inspiration and forge onward into the mysteries of mathemetics.
+The project you have undertaken is the most difficult challenge of your life.
+To cope with the strain, you rub your pallid hands together nervously and giggle.
+Several times you think you have hit a dead end, only to be struck with inspiration and forge onward into the mysteries of mathematics.

 At last, you are ready.

-"Fools," you mumble to yourself.
-You twist one last bolt onto your creation.
+"The fools doubted my genius," you mutter to yourself.
+You twist one last bolt on your creation.
 "Now they shall pay for their impudence."

 You throw the power switch, and your creation's optical components flare into burning red life.
 The massive black robot sits up on the worktable.